Ynjxsjmh/polybar-i3-windows/README.md

 Due to lack of mouse hover support by [lemonbar tags](https://github.com/LemonBoy/bar#formatting), there is no mouse hover action.

 ## Usage

-This script currently only supports tabbed layout.
-It couldn't ensure the behavior under stacked layout and nested tabbed/stacked layout.
-Due to [lack of split event](https://github.com/i3/i3/issues/3542) of i3 RPC api, it doesn't ensure real-time display of window split change.

 Follow under steps to use it with your polybar